The Johns Hopkins Hospital

 Baltimore, MD 21287

 Cholangiocarcinoma, Clinical Gastroenterology, Colitis, Crohn's Disease, Diarrhea, Digestive Diseases, Gastroenterology, Inflammatory Bowel Disease, Proctitis, Sclerosing Cholangitis, Ulcerative Colitis

-Molecular changes associated with the transition from inflammatory states in the GI tract (colon, stomach, biliary tree) to frank cancers; Cancer development and progression in the gastrointestinal tract
+Cancer development and progression in the gastrointestinal tract; Molecular changes associated with the transition from inflammatory states in the GI tract (colon, stomach, biliary tree) to frank cancers

 Dr. Selaru is currently an Assistant Professor of Medicine and Oncology, Division of Gastroenterology and Hepatology and Sidney Kimmel Cancer Center, Johns Hopkins University.
 He is also a member of the Institute of Nanobiotechnology at Johns Hopkins University.
 Since its start in 2009, Dr. Selaru has also been directing his basic and applied science laboratory in cancer research at Johns Hopkins.